aijose/CppND-Capstone-Nibbles/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`
-5. Optionally, layout and config files can be used to specify different layouts and game configurations using the -l and -c command line options respectively.
-Sample layouts can be found in the layouts/ folder.
+5. Optionally, layout and config files can be used to specify different layouts and game configurations using the `-l` and `-c` command line options respectively, as shown below:

+  `./SnakeGame -l ../layouts/horizontal_divider.txt -c ../config.txt`

+   * Sample layouts can be found in the layouts/ folder.
-   * The layout file can be specified by using the `-l` command line option, as shown below:
+     The layout file can be specified by using the `-l` command line option, as shown below:

      `./SnakeGame -l ../layouts/horizontal_divider.txt`

-     The first line in the layout file has two entries corresponding to the grid width and grigh height respectively.
-The remaining lines specify the entries in a matrix of dimensions (grid\_width x grid\_height).
+     The first line in the layout file has two entries corresponding to the `grid width`  and `grid_height` respectively.
+The remaining lines specify the entries in a matrix of dimensions (`grid_width x grid_height`).
 The blocked/wall cells of the grid are indicated by non-zero values while the open cells are denoted by a value of 0.